CityUHK-CALAS/cityuhk-calas.github.io/content/authors/Mark/_index.md

 ---
 # Display name
-title: Jeffrey HONG
+title: Mark CHAN

 # Full Name (for SEO)
-first_name: Jeffrey Jinfa
+first_name: Mark Yu Hin
-last_name: Hong
+last_name: Chan

 # Is this the primary user of the site?
 superuser: False